sdrobert/pydrobert-pytorch/docs/source/cli.rst

     --chunk-size CHUNK_SIZE
                           The number of utterances that a worker will process at once.
 Impacts speed and memory consumption.
+    --timeout TIMEOUT     When using multiple workers, how long (in seconds) without new data before terminating.
+The default is to wait indefinitely.
     --skip-frame-times    If true, will store token tensors of shape (R,) instead of (R, 3), foregoing segment start and end times.